Lifting Your Moods From Shoulders Up

 All tea starts off as green.Green tea stays green because its leaves are shielded from oxidation during its crafting, with the result that the chemical composition of the dry leaves is very close to that of newly picked leaves which have been simply left to wilt naturally.

-Chinese green teas are wok-fired, whilst in Japan they are steamed in a process called ‘fixing’.
+Chinese green teas are wok-fired, whilst Japanese green teas are steamed in a process called ‘fixing’.
 This is simply the application of heat to kill the naturally occuring enzymes in the leaf that would otherwise enable oxidation.

 The liquor of green tea is clean, subtle, fresh and vibrant, and there is no better way to refresh and rejuvenate yourself during the day than to enjoy a cup of naturally sweet, antioxidant-rich green tea.

-hite teas are typically oxidised to no more than 10% – 15%.
-Some whites are also roasted to give it a bit of oomph.
+White teas are typically allowed oxidised to no more than 10% – 15%.
+Some white teas are also roasted to give it a bit of oomph.

 Light oolong tea leaves are given less of the “black tea treatment” first to get to the desired oxidation levels (typically No more than 40%).
 They then go through the “green tea treatment” to fix the oxidation level.

 The liquor of light oolong tea can vary from floral to sweet sugar cane.
 They can also be very lightly toasted.
 There is no better way to brighten your day than to enjoy a pot of light oolong tea.